thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-modify-data-0.md

 <properties
-   pageTitle="Modifier les paramètres DATA 0 sur un appareil StorSimple | Microsoft Azure" description="Découvrez comment utiliser Windows PowerShell for StorSimple pour reconfigurer l'interface réseau DATA 0 sur votre appareil StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Modify the DATA 0 settings on a StorSimple device | Microsoft Azure" description="Learn how to use Windows PowerShell for StorSimple to reconfigure the DATA 0 network interface on your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"